-In the fall of 2011, the next group of architects was selected by the RJSCB to plan and design the second group of projects (Phase 1B).
+In the fall of 2011, RJSCB moved forward with planning and designing the second group of projects (Phase 1B).
 Those school projects included: School 5, School 12, Monroe High School, East High School, and the Edison Technology Campus.
-Construction Managers were selected in 2012 to plan and implement the construction of these projects.

 In 2012, the RJSCB officially selected the County of Monroe Industrial Development Agency (COMIDA) as the source to issue bonds necessary to carry out the program.
-The bonds are being repaid by State Aid reimbursements up to the legal limit the balance of which reverts to the true local cost share.
+The bonds are being repaid by State Aid reimbursements up to the legal limit, the balance of which reverts to the true local cost share.
 A Project Labor Agreement (PLA) specific to the RSMP Phase I was also negotiated in 2012 with the Rochester Building and Construction Trades Council.
 The stipulations of the PLA provide economic savings to the project and support the special legislation's goal for the RJSCB to encourage a diverse workforce across all aspects of the program.

-The first four projects were bid in the spring of 2012 and began construction in July 2012.
-School 17, School 50, Franklin High School, and Charlotte High School were completed in the summer of 2013.
-School 58, a two-year project, was also bid in 2012.
-Construction started in the fall of 2012 and was completed in December of 2014.
+Construction began in July of 2012 with.
+School 17, School 50, Franklin High School, and Charlotte High School and completed in the summer of 2013.
+School 58, a two-year project, started construction in the fall of 2012 and was completed in December of 2014.

-The District during the implementation of the Phase I Projects made it a priority to provide central air conditioning at five (5) school projects, for which some were already under construction.
+During construction the District implemented Central Air Conditioning as priority to the five (5) school projects, for which some were already under construction.
 The District also requested and all-weather play field at the East Campus Project.
 That additional scope work created real challenges to both budgets and schedules.
-The funding had to be transferred from the Jefferson High School, one of the the originally approved Phase I Projects.
+The funding had to be transferred from the Jefferson High School project, one of the originally approved Phase I Projects.

-The second group of projects was bid in the spring of 2013 and began construction in the summer of 2013.
+The second group of projects construction began in the summer of 2013.
 Those projects included: School 5, School 28, East High School, and the Edison Technology Campus.
 These projects were all completed in the summer of 2014.
 Jefferson High School was bid in the spring of 2014 and completed in summer 2014.

 The final two projects were School 12 and Monroe High School.
 School 12 students returned to their building in September 2016.
-Monroe High School construction proceeded seamlessly into Phase II in 2016.
+Monroe High School construction proceeded into Phase II in 2016.